-the DMA ought to be investigated with respect to other digital regulations, thus showing the changes currently taking place in the legal environment of the digital sector.
-This report identifies specific elements of this regulation which, due to their potentially excessively stringent nature, may negatively affect consumers, business users, SMEs, data protection and environmental quality.
+In our view, the DMA should be analyzed within the context of other digital regulations, thus showing all the changes currently taking place for online businesses.
+This report identifies specific elements of DMA which, due to their excessively stringent nature, may negatively affect consumers, business users, SMEs, data protection and environmental quality.